 Historically, fruit smoothies were not permitted to contribute toward the milk or meat/meat alternate requirements at breakfast.
 This crediting policy was based on the premise that service of recognizable forms of food supports the educational aspects of the meal programs and simplifies program operation.
-Additionally, the Dietary Guidelines for Americans emphasize that the majority of fruit consumed should come from whole fruits, including fresh, canned, frozen, and dried forms, rather than from juice.
-When juices are consumed, 100% juice should be encouraged.
+Additionally, the Dietary Guidelines for Americans emphasize that the majority of fruit consumed should come from whole fruits, including fresh, canned, frozen, and dried forms, rather than from juice such as in a smoothie.
 However, there has been increased usage and identification of smoothies as a recognizable food item; in many cases, it can also be a healthful food option.
-As a result, in July 2012, FNS allowed milk contained in smoothies prepared in-house to be credited.
+As a result, in July 2012, FNS allowed milk contained in fruit smoothies prepared in-house to be credited.

 Since then, some program operators have suggested that allowing yogurt in smoothies to credit toward the meat/meat alternate requirement at breakfast may provide a more acceptable taste and texture, which could help increase participation in the breakfast program while reducing waste.
 In recognition of these benefits FNS allowed for the crediting of yogurt in smoothies as a meat/meat alternate for the breakfast meal pattern beginning in July 2013.
-FNS is further extending the allowance of crediting yogurt in smoothies as a meat/meat alternate for the lunch meal pattern, effective on the date of this memorandum.
+FNS has further extended the allowance of crediting yogurt as a meat/meat alternate in smoothies for any meal, including snacks and supper for CACFP and SFSP, effective on the date of this memorandum.